RobTangle/My-Cattle-Log/README.md

 # My Cattle Log - Livestock App

-Repository meant to be just a practice exercise through the creation of a CRUD full-stack app with OAuth2.0 incorporated.
+Repository meant to be just a practice exercise through the creation of a PERN CRUD full-stack app with OAuth2.0 incorporated.

 ## How to run de front end: